Ch4os1/Microsoft-Windows-x86--afd.sys-Local-Privilege-Escalation/README.md

 # MS11-046-x86---afd.sys-Local-Privilege-Escalation
 Pre-Compiled Microsoft Windows (x86) - 'afd.sys' Local Privilege Escalation.<br>
-This repo contains the executable and the update c code for MS11-046.
+This repo contains the executable and the updated C code for MS11-046.
 C code is compiled with `i686-w64-mingw32-gcc (GCC) 15-win32`
 ### Usage
 - Identify the target os is vulnerable and no patch has been applied.